Cost of LivingUpdated May 2026

 Premium pricing in North Charleston doesn't always mean better quality — verify that you're paying for substance, not just branding.

-Cost of Living costs in North Charleston have been trending upward over the past 12-24 months.
-The primary drivers in North Charleston: rising labor costs (minimum wage increases and competition for skilled workers), supply chain normalization still adding 5-8% to material costs, and strong demand from population growth.
+Cost of Living in North Charleston have been relatively stable over the past 12-24 months.
+The primary drivers in North Charleston: stabilizing supply chains, increased competition among providers, and moderate demand growth.
 Looking ahead, North Charleston's demographic stability should keep costs predictable, though national factors like interest rates and regulatory changes could shift the picture.

 The Bottom Line